-He has performed for many years as accompanist for concert soloists, appearing as fortepianist with vocalist Richard Mix at the Beethoven Center, San Jose, CA, in 2014.
-He has been active as composer/arranger and music director/pianist for theater companies, among them the Cambridge Ensemble (MA), Goat Hall (SF), Théâtre Quat’Sous, Centaur Theatre, Playwrights Workshop Montreal, Goethe Institute, McGill Players.
-Productions include Blood Wedding, for which he draws on Lorca’s original music and arrangements of Andalusian folksongs; The Comedy of Errors, for which the acoustic/digital sound texture is more part of the lighting than a traditional theater accompaniment; Metamorphose (in French), Calling for Help (Handke), and Every Good Boy Deserves Favour (Stoppard/Previn), for which he arranged Previn’s orchestra score for five instruments.
+He has been active as composer/music director for theater companies, among them Cambridge Ensemble (MA), Goat Hall (SF), Théâtre Quat’Sous, Centaur Theatre, Playwrights Workshop, Goethe Institute, McGill Players (Montreal).
+Productions include Blood Wedding, for which he draws on Lorca’s original music and arrangements of Andalusian folksongs; The Comedy of Errors, whose acoustic/digital sound texture is more part of the lighting than a traditional theater accompaniment; Metamorphosis (adapted by Alexander Hausvater), Calling for Help (Handke), and Every Good Boy Deserves Favour (Stoppard), for which he arranged André Previn’s orchestra score for five instruments.

-His wide-ranging interests also include the completion of 10 unfinished early piano works by Schubert, recorded by Laurie Altman and Danielle Bernstein of Montreal, and creation of the soundtrack for the award-winning animated film X man, by Christopher Hinton (National Film Board of Canada).
-His concertino, Plasticity, was written for instrument inventor Tom Nunn of San Francisco, whose Sonoglyph combines features of percussion and strings, with the score mixing modern improvisation and notated diatonic passages.
+His completion of ten unfinished early piano works by Schubert was recorded by Laurie Altman and Danielle Bernstein of Montreal; he devised the soundtrack for the award-winning animated film X Man, (Christopher Hinton, National Film Board of Canada); the concertino, Plasticity, was written for instrument inventor Tom Nunn of San Francisco, whose Sonoglyph combines features of percussion and strings, and the score combines modern improvisation with notated diatonic passages.

-Crossman is Professor Emeritus, Concordia University, Montreal and has been on the faculty of San Francisco Conservatory, Wheaton College, Pacific Conservatory, The Crowden School (John Adams Young Composers Program), School of Contemporary Music (Boston), SF School of the Arts.
-A number of his former students continue to work actively as concert, film, theater, and TV composers.
+Professor Emeritus, Concordia University, Montreal, and faculty at San Francisco Conservatory, Wheaton College, Pacific Conservatory, The Crowden School (John Adams Young Composers Program), School of Contemporary Music (Boston), SF School of the Arts.
+He has received commendation for university teaching, and a number of his former students are active as concert, film, and theater composers.